xaur/decred-proposals/market-makers/arguments.md

 > The DCR market is so illiquid and trades so little that making markets for it, and providing the kind of depth that we are offering will most likely result in trading losses. (@i2trading on [2019-08-07](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15651885699101HYJcG:decred.org))

 > Intuitively, we can make profits with our market making strategies by buying low from one client and selling high to another client because our high frequency strategy can make decisions within milliseconds, much faster than normal people especially when market moves a lot.
->
-> However, the profit we gain is generated from the market, which means, we take profits from you, from the Decred community.
-The more profits we gain, the more money you guys lose.
+However, the profit we gain is generated from the market, which means, we take profits from you, from the Decred community.
+The more profits we gain, the more money you guys lose. (@runchen of Altonomy on [2019-08-08](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/7))
->
-> We're here to help Decred communities, to let more people involve and let those who got interested recently can get a chance to have their own DCR tokens and join the community.
-It's not fair for them to pay a higher price and lose money, that is why we decide to gain $0 profit from the market. (@runchen of Altonomy on [2019-08-08](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/7))

 > > In case the MM manages to make profit during his activity, will it go back to Treasury or make a discount for the next month?
 >